CodeoNordic/just-another-calendar/documentation/event-filters.md

 which filters the event is controlled by.
 The purpose of doing this, is that it eliminates the need for complex [`_filter`](./_filter.md) objects.

-This can also be combined with client-only filters, but in most cases this isn't necessary.

 ---

 In the following example, the first event will be hidden if `filter1` is disabled, whilst